balena-io-examples/balena-go-hello-world/README.md

-# resin-go-hello-world
+# Resin.io Go Hello world

-Example of how to deploy Go code on a resin.io supported device.
+This is a very simple project that is an example of how to run Go code on a device that is supported by [Resin.io](http://resin.io).